Bridging the Gap (Roger Troutman album)

 Bridging the Gap is the fourth and final solo studio album by American musician Roger Troutman.
 It was released on October 29, 1991, via Reprise Records.
-The production was handled by David Gamson and Troutman.
+The album was produced by David Gamson and Troutman.

 Critical reception

 The Indianapolis Star wrote: "Variations on Roger's fourth solo disc are interesting but mostly unoriginal, saluting Zapp's roots in the P-Funk movement."